 For a transfer from Mothers or the Second Section to the First Section, however, the expected market capitalisation must be at least JPY4 billion.
-For a transfer from JASDAC Standard or JASDAC Growth to the First Section, the expected market capitalisation must be at least JPY25 billion.
+For a transfer from JASDAQ Standard or JASDAQ Growth to the First Section, the expected market capitalisation must be at least JPY25 billion.

 Trading record and accounts

 Generally, an applicant company must have:

 Maintained disclosure documents with no false descriptions for the last two financial years.

 Received from its auditors unqualified opinions or qualified opinions with exceptions on the annual financial statements for its two most recent complete financial years.

 Received an unqualified opinion from its auditors on the annual financial statement and quarterly financial statements for its most recent complete financial year.

 Minimum shares in public hands

 To be listed on the TSE, the number of tradable shares must be a minimum of: